scalapb/ScalaPB/README.md

 ScalaPB generates case classes that can co-exist in the same project alongside the Java-generated code for ProtocolBuffer.
 This makes it easy to gradually migrate an existing project from the Java version of protocol buffers to Scala.
-This is acheived by having the ScalaPB generated code use an outer class with the `PB` suffix appended to its name.
+This is acheived by having the ScalaPB generated code use the proto file as part of the package name (in contrast to Java which uses the file name in CamelCase as an outer class)

+Each top-level message and enum is written to a separate Scala file.
+This results in a significant improvement in incremental compilations.

 Another cool feature of ScalaPB is that it can optionally generate methods that convert a Java protocol buffer to a Scala protocol buffer and vice versa.